1. Three Pines Farm

 Oxford

-This safe haven for rescued farm animals offers “sanctuary strolls” to meet and feed animal residents, explore the unpaved walking trail, learn the animals’ stories and have a vegan picnic.
+This safe haven for rescued farm animals offers weekly “sanctuary strolls” to meet and feed animal residents, explore the unpaved walking trail, learn the animals’ stories and have a vegan picnic.
 They also hold events throughout the year and have an onsite store.

 9. Rusty Stars Alpacas